 Flexibility > Migrate to Serenity or On Premise > Migrate to Serenity

+Please include the output of the commands below, preferably as plain text-formatted attachments so that we can begin working on your migration request.
 We cannot validate your instance’s migration to Serenity without all of the following information.
 If we request any changes, we may ask you to run some commands again to check the updated status of your PIM.

 Check your database schema¶